Long butterfly spread with calls

 Appropriate market forecast

 A long butterfly spread with calls realizes its maximum profit if the stock price equals the center strike price on the expiration date.
-The forecast, therefore, can either be “neutral” or “modestly bullish,” depending on the relationship of the stock price to the center strike price when the position is established.
+The forecast is typically neutral but is dependent on the relationship of the stock price to the center strike price when the position is established.

 If the stock price is at or near the center strike price when the position is established, then the forecast must be for unchanged, or neutral, price action.